 Bottom line:

 An emergency savings account is an investment in stability and longevity.
-In uncertain times, it provides you with the financial breathing room needed to make smart, rational decisions.
-Start small, stay consistent and give your business the foundation it needs to thrive – no matter what the future brings.
+When uncertain times arise, it provides you with the financial breathing room you need to make reasoned decisions.
+Stay consistent with your savings efforts and give your business the foundation it needs to thrive – no matter what the future brings.

 1 Cash on Hand: How Much Does Your Business Need? | CO- by US Chamber of Commerce